Multirate Packet Delivery In Heterogeneous Broadcast Networks: System Model

-At $t=0$, $10$ packets have arrived into the transmission queue and all of them have been delivered to $U_1$, while $\pp{1}, \dots, \pp{5}$ have been delivered to $U_2$ and $\pp{1},\pp{2}$ to $U_3$, thus $d_1(0)=10$, $d_2(0)=5$ and $d_3(0)=2$.
-The next required packets of the receivers are $N_1(0)=\pp{11}$, $N_2(0)=\pp{6}$ and $N_3(0)=\pp{3}$.
-At $t=1$, the sender checks the next required packets of the receivers and starts encoding by the highest index packet $\pp{11}$.
-The sender sets $s(1)=\pp{11}$ at the first step, then because $s(1)$ is innovative for all receivers, it is sent without adding any other packet to it.
+At $t=0$, $10$ packets have arrived into the transmission queue. $U_1$ has $\pp{1}$-$\pp{10}$ as delivered packets and $\pp{1}$-$\pp{5}$ have been delivered to $U_2$ and also it has received $\pp{9}$. $U_3$ has $\pp{1},\pp{2}$ as delivered packets and it has received the combination $\pp{6}+\pp{3}$.
+We have $d_1(0)=10$, $d_2(0)=5$ and $d_3(0)=2$.
+The next required packets of the users are $N_1(0)=\pp{11}$, $N_2(0)=\pp{6}$ and $N_3(0)=\pp{3}$.
+At $t=1$, the sender checks the next required packets of the users and starts encoding by the highest index packet $\pp{11}$.
+The sender sets $s(1)=\pp{11}$ at the first step, then because $s(1)$ is innovative for all the users, it is sent without adding any other packet to it.
 After the transmission of $s(1)$, $U_2$ receives the packet successfully while $U_1$ and $U_3$ have erasures.
 At the next time slot $t=2$, again $\pp{11}$ is the next required packet with the highest index and encoding starts with $s(2)=\pp{11}$.
-After that, the sender checks the receivers' buffer information and finds out that $\pp{11}$ is not innovative for $U_2$, thus it adds $N_2(2)=\pp{6}$ to $s(2)$.
-Now $s(2)$ is innovative for all receivers and it can be transmitted.
-At $t=3$, the required packet with highest index is $N_1(3)=\pp{12}$.
-However it has not entered to the transmission queue, so $U_1$ is not considered for encoding.
-Therefore, the encoding starts with $N_2(3)=\pp{6}$ and then $N_3(3)=\pp{3}$ is added to make $s(3)$ innovative for corresponding receivers $U_2$ and $U_3$. \end{exm}
+After that, the sender checks the users' buffer information and finds out that $\pp{11}$ is not innovative for $U_2$, thus it adds $N_2(2)=\pp{6}$ to $s(2)$.
+Now $s(2)$ is innovative for all the users and it can be transmitted.
+After transmission $U_1$ receives the packet and decodes $\pp{11}$, but $U_2$ and $U_3$ cannot receive the packet.
+At $t=3$, the required packet with the highest index is $N_1(3)=\pp{12}$.
+However it has not entered the transmission queue, so $U_1$ is not considered for encoding.
+Therefore, the encoding starts with $N_2(3)=\pp{6}$ and it is innovative for $U_2$ and $U_3$ thus it is transmitted.
+All the users receive this packet.
+It is not innovative for $U_1$ but $U_2$ receives its needed packet and $U_3$ uses it to decode the combination $\pp{6}+\pp{3}$ and reveal $\pp{3}$ as its required packet. \end{exm}